Accor Arena: Sports

 The Accor Arena was until 2024 the main venue for the Paris Masters ATP Tour tennis tournament, and hosts the annual LNB All-Star Game basketball event and the Grand Slam Paris judo tournament.
 It is also used for many other sports events, such as table tennis, handball, basketball, boxing, gymnastics, track cycling and show jumping.

 Since 1985, the Accor Arena hosts the annual Festival des Arts Martiaux.
 The event was founded by Karaté Bushido and showcases martial arts masters from around the world.

 From 1993 to 2011, the arena hosted the Masters of Paris-Bercy, a all-star kart racing competition frequently contested by Formula One drivers and world champions in other auto racing disciplines.
 The inaugural 1993 edition marked the last duel on the track between Formula One World Drivers' Champions Alain Prost and Ayrton Senna.

 POPB (Palais Omnisports de Paris-Bercy) hosted the European gymnastics championship in 2000, the 1991 and 1996 FIBA EuroLeague Final Fours, and the FIBA EuroBasket championship in 1999, among others.
 It also hosted the 2009–10 EuroLeague Final Four.
 It was co-host of the 2017 IIHF World Championship and the FIBA Women's EuroBasket 2021.
+The venue is set to host the 2031 FIBA Basketball World Cup.